 Allow enough time

 Most jobs take approximately 30 minutes to print; however, in some cases, the process can take more than an hour.
-We will not accept new print jobs after 4:30 PM.
+As detailed above, we do not start new print jobs after 4:30 PM.
 In addition, the printer may be in high demand for several days before a conference.